DannieBGoode/opensx70/_pages/author-joaquin.md

 [Donate money!](https://paypal.me/opensx70)

 If you want to donate a camera even if it's broken just contact me.
+The email of the project is opensx70 at opensx70 dot com.